 The research focused on examining characteristic of micro and macro social environment where values, attitudes and competencies of students (and the entire society) are formed (family, school, education system...).
 A variety of contextual data was gathered on sexuality education, factors that shape public attitudes toward sexuality education were identified.

-For analysis of public attitudes toward sexuality education and contextual factors, we used qualitative research methodology and in particular, focus groups discussions and interviews, as well as the method of content analysis.
+For analysis of public attitudes toward sexuality education and contextual factors, we used qualitative and quantitative research methodology.